sorinmarti/django_ndr_core/TUTORIAL.md

-# django_ndr_core Tutorial
+# NDR Core Tutorial

-After you've installed your system, follow this tutorial to create your NDR Core presentation website.
+This tutorial will walk you through the process of installing NDR Core on your computer and creating your first presentation website.

+## Prerequisites

+## Installation

+##
+## Creating a Presentation Website